The right persuasive speech topics should ignite your passions, which - in turn - should ignite the emotions of your audience members.

-The goal of any good persuasive speech is to help listeners make a decision about a topic.
-You want to influence your audience members to take action, whether that action be to change their beliefs on an issue or actually engage in some sort of activity.
+The goal of any good persuasive speech is to help listeners decide on a topic.
+You want to influence your audience members to take action, whether that action is to change their beliefs on an issue or engage in some activity.

-Most of us have a tendency to look to the day's 'hottest' topics in the headlines for this type of speech - but if you consider these the only viable persuasive speech topics, you may be overlooking some of the most important aspects of delivering this type of presentation.
+Most of us tend to look to the day's 'hottest' topics in the headlines for this type of speech - but if you consider these the only viable persuasive speech topics, you may be overlooking some of the most critical aspects of delivering this type of presentation.

-When you're thinking through possible ideas on which to base your speech , keep in mind that almost any speech topic you would consider for an informative speech can work quite well for a persuasive one too.
+When you think through possible speech ideas, keep in mind that almost any speech topic considered for an informative speech can work quite well for a persuasive one too.

-What's more, when you remember that the goal of a persuasive speech is to get audience members to take action, choosing hotly debated topics like state-sponsored executions - about which 99% of your listeners will have firm views - may only set you up for failure in terms of your goal.
+What's more, when you remember that the goal of a persuasive speech is to get audience members to take action, choosing hotly debated topics like state-sponsored executions - about which 99% of your listeners will have firm views - may only set you up for failure concerning your goal.

 For example, if you enjoy reading in your spare time, think about convincing audience members to pick up a text by the author of your choice.

 Move on to some of your recent experiences.
-If you went on an interesting vacation before the start of last term, try to persuade your listeners to visit the same area.
+If you went on an exotic vacation before the start of the last term, try to persuade your listeners to visit the same area.

-If you want to choose serious persuasive speech topics, think about those that are so frequently ignored by the media.
-Topics like food stamps and speed limits that have been a part of our society for years are often overlooked by most people.
+If you want to choose important persuasive speech topics, think about those that are so frequently ignored by the media.
+Most people often overlook issues like food stamps and speed limits that have been a part of our society for years.

 Once you have made your list of potential persuasive speech topics, you are ready to make a final selection.

-My advice is to pick a topic with accessible resource material, as any good speech needs a bit of research to make it perfect!
-Once you've got your topic, create your persuasive speech outline and you'll be well on your way to giving a great speech!
+My advice is to pick a topic with available resource material, as any good speech needs a bit of research to make it perfect!
+Once you've got your topic, create your persuasive speech outline, and you'll be well on your way to giving a great speech!

 Have you heard of Alan H. Monroe's motivated sequence?
-It's a technique used to present a persuasive speech in a way that galvanizes people into taking action and it's WELL worth putting into practice when you create your own presentation.
+It's a technique used to present a persuasive speech in a way that galvanizes people into taking action, and it's WELL worth putting into practice when you create your presentation.

 Watch for the use of the technique in the following sample speeches and use these speeches as a 'framework' for creating your own.